 Repair Cost Vs. New Unit

 New units are installed when the repair costs are too much or the unit is too old or inefficient.
-New units also have high efficiency features like their thermostats.
+New units also have high-efficiency features like their thermostats.

-The AC system unit contains a thermostat which automatically tells the AC when to turn on when the temperatures are high.
+The AC system unit contains a thermostat that automatically tells the AC when to turn on when the temperatures are high.
 When both the thermostat and sensor are not working, the air conditioning system will not maintain the desired temperature.

 The sensor whose main role is to measure the air’s temperature in the evaporating coil and change the cooling based on the room’s conditions.